 One thing you do need to consider is that used stick-shift cars are even harder to sell than new stick-shift cars, so both the resale and trade-in values will be lower.
 Another thing you need to know is that improper operation of a manual transmission, especially riding the clutch or holding the clutch down at traffic lights rather than putting the transmission in neutral, will burn out the clutch and/or the throw-out bearing in no time flat -- and it won't be covered under the warranty.
 So if you want to learn to drive stick, learn from someone like me who's good at it.

-Where to get a Car Loan with Bad Credit
+Where to Get a Loan to Buy A Car with Bad Credit

 Buying a car after bankruptcy is one area in which it's often better to seek financing through the dealership, assuming that the dealership is a reputable one.
 Remember that both the dealer and the buyer have the same goal in mind: for the buyer to drive off in a new car.
 You want to buy one, and the salesman wants to sell you one.
 It makes life easy.

 Car dealers usually have multiple lenders they do business with, typically running the gamut from top-notch to truly horrible.
 You may not be able to get a loan from the best lenders, and you don't want a loan from the worst lender.
 But if you follow the advice on this page, you'll have a better chance of getting a decent deal from one of the lenders in the middle.